TomaszRewak/C-sharp-console-gui-framework/README.md

 }
 ```

-After implementing it, all you have to do is to initialize an instance of this class with a list of you inputs and call the ` ConsoleManager.ReadInput(fromControllers)` each frame.
+After implementing it, all you have to do is to initialize an instance of this class with a list of your inputs and call the ` ConsoleManager.ReadInput(fromControllers)`for each frame.

-The biggest strength of this approach is that you decide what’s the order of controls within the form, you can do special validation after leaving each input, create a custom layout of the form itself, highlight currently active input, and much, much more.
+The biggest strength of this approach is that you decide the order of controls within the form, you can do special validation after leaving each input, create a custom layout of the form itself, highlight currently active input, and much, much more.
 I believe it’s a good tradeoff.

 ## Mouse

-Currently this library does not mouse input.
+Currently this library does not support mouse input.

 ## Performance